 Complicating matters is the fact, as we stated earlier, that VAT rates vary from country to country.
 While the UK rate is currently 20% on most items, VAT rates vary from 17% – 27% and can change.
 Keeping up to date with rates and preparing and providing accurate documentation and calculations is complicated.

-Smith & Howard’s tax professionals work with many clients in this area.
+Smith and Howard’s tax professionals work with many clients in this area.
 If your business is at or approaching the VAT threshold, please call us at 404-874-6244 or email me, Kate Maxwell, for a complimentary review of your current situation.
+Additionally, you can contact us online.

-*For a full list of reduced VAT or exempt items, visit the E.U. country’s taxing authority’s web site or call your Smith & Howard international tax professional.
+*For a full list of reduced VAT or exempt items, visit the E.U. country’s taxing authority’s web site or call your Smith and Howard international tax professional.